Donald Trump impeached for second time by US House of Representatives

 Ten Republicans join Democrats in voting for charge of ‘incitement of insurrection’

-US president Donald Trump made history on Wednesday, becoming the first US president to be impeached twice.
+US president Donald Trump made history on Wednesday, becoming the country’s first to be impeached twice.

 Just a year after his impeachment for encouraging interference in the US election, the House of Representatives impeached him for a second time – this time for inciting last week’s insurrection in the US Capitol.